nodejs/node/doc/api/deprecations.md

     description: Runtime deprecation.
 -->

-Type: Runtime
+Type: End-of-Life

-The `Server.listenFD()` method is deprecated.
+The `Server.listenFD()` method was deprecated and removed.
 Please use [`Server.listen({fd: <number>})`][] instead.

 <a id="DEP0022"></a>